Australia

 Nitmiluk National Park

 There’s nothing quite like a helicopter ride over the gorges at Nitmiluk National Park so go ahead and pop that on your NT itinerary right now.
-It’s not prohibitively expensive at around $100pp for a three gorge ride but if you can’t swing it or you’re not into helicopters, the next best thing is a sunrise or sunset cruise so you can sit back and relax while you marvel at the beauty of Nitmiluk Gorge.
+If you’re not into helicopters, the next best thing is a sunrise or sunset cruise so you can sit back and relax while you marvel at the beauty of Nitmiluk Gorge.
 While you’re there, you’ll also want to check out Katherine Gorge and Edith Falls.
 You can visit as a day trip from Katherine or camp overnight, but you’ll want to book ahead.

 Mataranka

-About an hours drive from Katherine, Mataranka’s thermal pool is a sight for sore eyes and while that is reason enough for us to tell you to go, the town is also a great spot to learn a thing or two about the Mangarayi and Yangman people—the traditional Aboriginal custodians of the land—or pick up a handcrafted digeridoo.
+About an hours drive from Katherine, Mataranka’s thermal pool is a sight for sore eyes and while that is reason enough for us to tell you to go, the town is also a great spot to learn a thing or two about the Mangarayi and Yangman people—the traditional Aboriginal custodians of the land.
 There’s also plenty of WWII history to be found here if you’re that way inclined.
 But back to the thermal pool.
 It sits at a beautiful 30 degrees and is fed by an underground spring which pushes out a casual 30.5 megalitres each day.
+Bliss.

 One of our favourite spots for swimming in the Northern Territory, Berry Springs is also home to some great bushwalks as well as some beautiful native plants which flower each year in March or April.
 It’s about a 45-minute drive from Darwin and the perfect spot for a picnic or a BBQ so remember to stock up before you go.